Saving Doomed Planets: Mass Loss and Angular Momentum Return Boost Hot Jupiter Survival Rates: Introduction

-Despite growing support for EKL-driven migration, there remains a problem with the underlying theory.
-Population synthesis studies have found that this mechanism (induced by either planetary or stellar perturbers) cannot produce nearly enough hot Jupiters to match the observed hot/cold ratio of $\sim10-15\%$ \citep[e.g.,][]{Naoz+12,Petrovich+15a,Petrovich15b,Munoz+16,Anderson+16,Dawson+18}.
-The issue lies not in the inefficiency of EKL at generating high eccentricities, but rather the high rate ($\sim10-40$\%) at which cold planets are lost to tidal disruption during eccentric passages in which the pericenter crosses the Roche limit.
-Therefore, in this work, we revisit the question of whether planets are always completely disrupted or whether some planets may only experience partial disruption during close passages and ultimately survive as hot Jupiters.
+High-eccentricity tidal migration has garnered support due to the preference for hot Jupiters to have planetary or stellar companions capable of inducing high eccentricities \citep[e.g.,][]{Knutson+14,Ngo+15,Ngo+16,Zink+23}, the elevated eccentricities of potential source, cold Jupiters \citep[e.g.,][]{Weldon+25}, and the presence of giant planets on intermediate, eccentric orbits that suggest ongoing migration \citep[e.g.,][]{Naef+01,Dong+21,Gupta+24}.
+Despite growing support for high-eccentricity migration, there remains a problem with the underlying theory.
+Population synthesis studies have found that this mechanism cannot produce nearly enough hot Jupiters to match the observed hot/cold ratio of $\sim10-15\%$ \citep[e.g.,][]{Naoz+12,Petrovich+15a,Petrovich15b,Munoz+16,Anderson+16,Dawson+18}.
+The issue lies not in the inefficiency of generating high eccentricities via scattering or secular interactions, but rather the high rate ($\sim10-40$\%) at which cold planets are lost to tidal disruption during eccentric passages in which the pericenter crosses the Roche limit.
+These prior studies assumed a simplified treatment in which planets are always destroyed upon crossing the Roche limit.
+In this work, we use an improved treatment for tidal mass loss to revisit the question of whether planets are always completely disrupted or whether some planets may only experience partial disruption during close passages and ultimately survive as hot Jupiters.
 Recovering only a small fraction of the large population of lost planets would significantly boost the theoretical production rate, potentially alleviating the long-standing tension between theory and observation.